-285 4.1 Thor: Synoptic differences with and without LH
+4.1 Thor: synoptic differences with and without LH

-Backward trajectories from Thor identify the North Atlantic storm track as the relevant diabatic heating region (see again Fig. 5a,c).
-Across much of the basin the heating (gray contours in Figs. 3a,c and 4a,c) occurs in the warm sector of cyclones.
-Therefore, the NOLH box is placed over $[60^{\circ}\text{W} - 0^{\circ}, 35^{\circ}\text{N} - 65^{\circ}\text{N}]$, covering the entire North Atlantic basin, as indicated by the black box in the right panels of Figs. 3 and 4.
+Backward trajectories from Thor identify the North Atlantic storm track as the relevant diabatic heating region (see again Fig. 5a and c).
+Across much of the basin the heating (gray contours in Figs. 3a, c and 4a, c) occurs in the warm sector of cyclones.
+Therefore, the NOLH box is placed over $35-65^{\circ}$ N, $60-0^{\circ}$ W, covering the entire North Atlantic basin, as indicated by the black box in panels (b) and (d) of Figs. 3 and 4.

-Figure 5b,d shows that no strongly ascending air masses contribute to the ridge amplification in the NOLH simulations.
+Figure 5b and d show that no strongly ascending air masses contribute to the ridge amplification in the NOLH simulations.
 During blocking onset (Fig. 5b), mostly quasi-adiabatic and quasi-horizontal flow is associated with Thor.
 In the maintenance simulation, which is initialized with a mature dipole block (Fig. 5d), the block is associated with quasi-adiabatic upper-level trajectories that recirculate anticyclonically within the blocking anticyclone, without the ascending airstreams linked to troughs T3 and T4 in the CNTRL simulation.

-Turning off LH over the North Atlantic thus effectively reduces cross-isentropic transport, and reduces the average LH contribution from 41% (CNTRL) to 16.5% (NOLH).
-Note that the remaining heated trajectories in NOLH experience considerably less heating (median of ~2 K compared to ~10 K in CNTRL, Fig. 5e,f), but still with PV reduction along the flow, most likely due to ice microphysical process (e.g., depositional growth of snow and ice, see Joos and Wernli, 2012) at higher altitudes above the NOLH box (cf. method section).
-Overall, the non-heated quasi-adiabatic trajectories in NOLH show a similar behavior as in the CNTRL simulations.
+Turning off LH over the North Atlantic thus effectively reduces cross-isentropic transport and reduces the average LH contribution from 41 % (CNTRL) to 16.5 % (NOLH).
+Note that the remaining heated trajectories in NOLH experience considerably less heating (median of ~ 2 K compared to ~ 10 K in CNTRL, Fig. 5e and f), but still with PV reduction along the flow, most likely due to ice microphysical processes (e.g., depositional growth of snow and ice; see Joos and Wernli, 2012) at higher altitudes above the NOLH box (see method section).
+Overall, the non-heated quasi-adiabatic trajectories in NOLH show a similar behavior as in the CN-TRL simulations.

 Given the changes in LH contribution and diabatic heating along the blocking trajectories, we now focus on the impact of LH on the upper-level synoptic-scale flow evolution of Thor.
-Figures 3 and 4 compare upper-level PV, Z500, upper-level divergent wind, SLP and lower-level cloud-diabatic heating from the NOLH simulations to the corresponding results from the CNTRL simulations.
-Note that the differences between CNTRL and NOLH are initially weak (after 2 days in the Thor onset and Thor maintenance simulations), but become more pronounced with lead time.
+Figures 3 and 4 compare upper-level PV, Z500, upperlevel divergent wind, SLP, and lower-level cloud-diabatic heating from the NOLH simulations to the corresponding results from the CNTRL simulations.
+Note that the differences between CNTRL and NOLH are initially weak (after 2 d in the Thor onset and Thor maintenance simulations) but become more pronounced with lead time.
 Nevertheless, the early evolution highlights the critical phase when the two simulations start to deviate.